More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

-- including public realm Improvements, creation of a public square and shop front enveloping refurbishment – part of the ambition has been realised with the 2018 launch of the Principal Towns shop front scheme available to independent businesses across the Dearne.
+- Including public realm Improvements, creation of a public square and shop front enveloping refurbishment.
+Part of the ambition has been realised with the 2018 launch of the Principal Towns shop front scheme.
+This is available to independent businesses across the Dearne.

 - New school

-- A new larger primary school facility was required within the heart of the village to replace the inadequate existing school, and to respond to the future growth of Goldthorpe – this ambition was achieved in September 2016 when the new school opened its doors to pupils for the first time.
+- A new larger primary school was needed within the heart of the village.
+This was to replace the inadequate existing school and to respond to the future growth of Goldthorpe.
+This ambition was achieved in September 2016 when the new school opened its doors to pupils for the first time.

 - Better Housing

-- Improving the quality of housing stock and living conditions for residents within the Dearne valley, including Beever Street redevelopment and new bungalow development for older persons – part of the ambition in Goldthorpe was realised with the bungalow development on Beever Street which welcomed its first residents in 2019
+- Improving the quality of housing stock and living conditions for residents within the Dearne valley.
+This includes the Beever Street redevelopment and new bungalow development for older persons.
+Part of the ambition in Goldthorpe was realised with the bungalow development on Beever Street.
+This welcomed its first residents in 2019.

 - Green Space and Connections

-- to develop a high quality, interconnected network of spaces and a green infrastructure for visual amenity, recreational activity and ecology/habitat creation – the Embankment project in Goldthorpe is a great success story and opened in September 2019 and showcased great community spirit and dedication in transforming the once blighted area into a wonderful community space.
+- To develop a high quality, interconnected network of spaces and a green infrastructure.
+This is for visual amenity, recreational activity and ecology/habitat creation.
+The Embankment project in Goldthorpe is a great success story and opened in September 2019.
+It showcased great community spirit and dedication in transforming the once blighted area into a wonderful community space.